Flolagale/mailin/README.md

   disableWebhook: true // Disable the webhook posting.
 });

+/* Access the underlying simplesmtp server instance.
+ * Pay attention, this instance is available only _after_ that mailin.start()
-/* Access the underlying simplesmtp server instance. */ mailin.smtp.on('authorizeUser', function(connection, username, password, done) {
+ * has been called.
+This is a bit fragile and might change in future releases. */ mailin.smtp.on('authorizeUser', function(connection, username, password, done) {
   if (username == "johnsmith" && password == "mysecret") {
     done(null, true);